TL;DR

 The one caveat: Award badges appear on your TrustRadius product page only if you have a premium profile subscription.
 So the badge is free to use in your own marketing, but displaying it on TrustRadius itself is gated behind their paid tier.

 Why this matters: On G2, even displaying badges on your own site requires a paid plan starting at $2,999/year.
-TrustRadius's approach is significantly more vendor-friendly for companies that want to leverage their earned recognition without a recurring platform fee.
+TrustRadius's approach is significantly more vendor-friendly for companies that want to use their earned recognition without a recurring platform fee.

 What Happened to Best Of and Most Loved?